Random fields and the geometry of Wiener space: Preliminaries II: The infinite dimensional theory

 \begin{definition} Let $1<p<\infty$ and $\a>0$.
 For an open set $O$ of $X$, we define its $(p,\a)$-capacity $C^p_{\a}(O)$ by

 For each subset of $A$ of $X$, we define its $(p,\a)$-capacity $C^p_{\a}$ by

 \end{definition}

-These capacities are \emph{finer} scales to estimate the size of sets in $X$ than $\mu$.
+These capacities are finer scales to estimate the size of sets in $X$ than~$\mu$.
 In particular, a set of $(p,\a)$-capacity zero is always a $\mu$-zero set, but the converse is not true in general.
-Moreover for any open set $O \subset X$, and $0<\a<\beta$

-which follows from the hierarchical embedding of the Sobolev spaces $D^p_r(X;\real)$, as a function of $p$ and $r$.

-A property $\pi$ is said to be true $(p,\a)$-quasi-everywhere (q.e.), if
+A property $\pi$ is said to be true $(p,\a)$-quasi-everywhere (q.e.) if

-\begin{definition} If $(p,\a)$-capacity of a set $A$ vanishes for all $1<p<\infty$ and $\a>0$, then the set $A$ is said to be a \emph{slim set}\footnote{For a detailed account of this and more on redefinitions and quasi-sure analysis, we refer the reader to Chapter IV of \cite{Malliavin}.}. \end{definition}

-\begin{remark} The capacities defined above, as is clear from the definition, are also connected to the Sobolev distributions.
-Let us define